buttercloud/atom-gem-wiseguy/README.md

 # Usage

 * Open your Gemfile.
-* Toggle gem-wiseguy using a the command
+* Toggle gem-wiseguy using the command:
 `Gem Wiseguy: Toggle`
 or keyboard shortcut
 `CTRL-ALT-g`

 Will take a second to load the gem info form rubygems.org

 # Current features: